EnzoHashinokutiXavier/Ideathon-MarketVision/README.md

 # Ideathon-MarketVision
 This project is an inventory control system for stores.
-Made in Python for personal studies, it has several functions.
+Made in Python for personal studies.